MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_05_AddGuestUsersToTheDirectory.md

     }
     ```

-6. Send the MgInvitation command to invite the External user:
+6. Sent the MgInvitation command to invite the External user:

     ```
     New-MgInvitation -BodyParameter $params